29 May Overcoming A Victim Mentality

 A ‘breakthrough-story’ is what you need to overcome the state of victimhood you have been holding onto.
-The breakthrough-story contains thoughts and strategic habits and beliefs to adopt, an attitude you choose to wear during your day and very specific decisions you need to make to get yourself moving in the right direction.
+The breakthrough story contains thoughts, strategic habits, and beliefs to adopt.
+An attitude you choose to wear during your day with very specific decisions you need to make to get yourself moving in the right direction.

-For me, It was when I had enough of feeling sorry for myself and telling myself the sob story about how I wasn’t going to be able to do anything other than work that boring old job.
-I made a decision to get professional help and learned how to bring doubt to the victimhood narrative.
+For me, It was when I’d had enough of feeling sorry for myself.
+Telling myself the sob story about how I wasn’t going to be able to do anything other than work that boring old job.
+I made a decision to get professional help.
+Importantly, learning how to bring doubt to the victimhood narrative.

 Adopting new thoughts and beliefs and having made a decision to do something about my situation, my life began to radically change in a short space of time.
-The same can happen for you or a loved one you know who might have embraced any of the above victimhood tendencies in life.
+It can happen to you or a loved one who might have embraced the above victimhood tendencies in life.

-To stop the pattern of doing this and to put a halt to creating these helpless feelings which come from listening to that victimhood voice, try a number of the following strategies.
+To stop this pattern and put a halt to creating these feelings derived from listening to that victimhood voice, try the following strategies.

 - Get an easy win

-- Set yourself a goal which you know you can achieve and go and embrace that win
+- Set yourself a goal that you know you can achieve and go and embrace that win

 - Scale up the next week to something bigger